“Digeridata” and the Music of Climate Change

 Visitors to MIT Open Learning could attest to that last point while wandering the halls on a Wednesday in early May, as members of the Action Group welcomed passersby to drop into the Jupiter conference room and help build a digeridoo.
 What does an Indigenous Australian wind instrument have to do with teaching science to middle-school students?
 We’re glad you asked.

-In the module “Digeridata”, created for the 2019 edition of the Chinese International School STEAM Camp in Hong Kong, curriculum developer Adam Santone has dreamed up an innovative way to combine music with lessons about climate change and ways to engage with cultural studies.
+In the module “Digeridata,” created for the 2019 edition of the STEAM Camp that will take place at in the Chinese International School in Hong Kong, curriculum developer Adam Santone has dreamed up an innovative way to combine music with lessons about climate change and ways to engage with cultural studies.
 Using inexpensive, easily sourced PVC pipe of varying widths, the students are charged with constructing pan flutes and digeridoos.
 Santone draws attention to the cultural provenance of both instruments – the pan flute was chosen because of its long heritage as a part of Chinese folk music, and the module incorporates a short history of the digeridoo, one of the oldest instruments in the world still in widespread use.

 The module involves more than a simple exploration of acoustics: Santone intends to find ways to musicalize data on climate change, relating pitch or dynamics to phenomena such as rising levels of carbon dioxide in the atmosphere, for example.
 His course materials, still in development, use examples of existing compositions built on similar systems of data points as music notation.

 And of course, there’s math involved.
 While testing out the pan flutes, pK-12 Action Group Program Coordinator Joe Diaz studiously wrote out the relationship between lengths of pipe and pitch, tuning the instrument according to the Western diatonic system.
 By the end of the morning, the group had achieved a flute that could play very near approximations of the first five pitches of the C major scale.